horchi/vdrOnOdroidN2Plus/README.md

 Installation on an SD card, is sufficient from my point of view if you have the data (recordings, ...) on a Sever/NAS.
 Otherwise, the installation on an SSD works in principle the same.

-CoreELEC is used as the base installation and the VDR is installes in a chrooted Ubuntu environment.
+CoreELEC is used as the base installation, the VDR is installed in a chrooted Ubuntu environment.
 The idea and procedure come from here from the VDR portal https://www.vdr-portal.de/forum/index.php?thread/135070-howto-installation-eines-vdr-innerhalb-von-coreelec-amlogic-only/&postID=1349603#post1349603

 The scripts for building the environment and starting and stopping the services are new.
 The communication of the chroot Environment with the basis installation of the CoreELEC and the systemd are based on a named pipe.
 The VDR is set up using it's configuration in /etc/vdr/conf.d and /etc/vdr/conf.avail instead of a runvdr script.
+For the VDR and the plugins the ready packages from the repositories of Alexander and Christian are used.

 # 1 Prepare SD card